a-jie/react-anix/README.md

 # react-anix

-The Simplest Animation Plugin for react.
+Super easy and lightweight transitions animation library for React.

 ## Overview

-AniX is an animation plugin for react.
+react-anix extended from the [AniX](https://github.com/a-jie/AniX) library.
+It is a lightweight and easy-to-use animation library for React with excellent performance and good compatibility for modern browsers.

-It is very simple and convenient to use.
-At the same time it has very good compatibility.
+It uses the native css transition attribute, better than js simulation animation performance.

 ## Install and Usage
 Quick Start
-Install and manage AniX with npm.
+Install and manage react-anix with npm.

 ```
 $ npm install react-anix --save
 ```

-import and use the AniX library.
+import and use the react-anix library.

 ```
 //1. import module